 It is entirely reasonable for a successful small business to pitch 30 media outlets and only hear back from one.
 But that doesn’t mean you should just give up on all the others.
 Media relationships are often not forged with a single email.
-The business leader has to follow up multiple times, which shows that you genuinely believe that the story you pitched is worthy of attention.
+The business leader has to follow up multiple times, which shows that you genuinely believe that your pitched story is worthy of attention.
 You shouldn’t wait much longer than a week to follow up because, by that point, the outlet will be hearing from you for the first time.

-How Do Businesses Market to Large Corporations?
+How Do Businesses Market To Large Corporations?